Edit

 Video HDR KSPROPERTY_CAMERACONTROL_EXTENDED_VIDEOHDR MSXU_CONTROL_VIDEO_HDR

-The Brightness control is a unique control because, depending on what controls the camera supports, it maps to either KSPROPERTY_CAMERACONTROL_EXTENDED_EVCOMPENSATION (MSXU_CONTROL_EVCOMPENSATION for UVC Cameras), or the legacy KSPROPERTY_VIDEOPROCAMP_BRIGHTNESS (PU_BRIGHTNESS_CONTROL for UVC cameras) control.
+The Brightness control is a unique control because, depending on what controls the camera supports, it maps to either KSPROPERTY_CAMERACONTROL_EXTENDED_EVCOMPENSATION (MSXU_CONTROL_EVCOMPENSATION for UVC Cameras), or the legacy KSPROPERTY_VIDEOPROCAMP_BRIGHTNESS control, which is PU_BRIGHTNESS_CONTROL for UVC cameras.

 The EV Compensation control is explicitly designed to act as a bias to a camera's AE algorithm.
-When a camera supports the EV Compensation control, the Brightness slider in the camera settings maps to this control.
-When the camera doesn't support the EV Compensation control but supports the legacy Brightness control, the Brightness slider maps to the legacy Brightness control.
-When neither control is supported by the camera, the Brightness slider isn't visible in the camera settings page.
+If a camera supports the EV Compensation control, the Brightness slider in the camera settings maps to this control.
+If the camera doesn't support the EV Compensation control but supports the legacy Brightness control, the Brightness slider maps to the legacy Brightness control.
+If the camera supports neither control, the Brightness slider isn't visible in the camera settings page.

 Similarly, apps that offer in-app brightness sliders are encouraged to use the same logic to map the in-app brightness control to the EV Compensation or legacy Brightness control.
 This logic is implemented in the Windows Camera app.

-When a camera is selected from the Connected cameras list on the camera settings page, a selection of toggles and/or radio buttons for camera effect settings may be available under the Camera Effects section, as supported by the camera.
+When you select a camera from Connected cameras on the camera settings page, under Camera Effects, the page presents sliders and toggles for camera effect settings, as supported by the camera.

-Windows devices that support Windows Studio Effects will instead name the section Windows Studio Effects.
+Windows devices that support Windows Studio Effects instead use the name Windows Studio Effects for this section.

-The following is the list of available Camera Effects, and the corresponding KS Property that the camera must implement for each setting to be visible.
-If none of the settings are available on the camera, the Camera Effects (or Windows Studio Effects) section won't be visible.
+The following table lists the available Camera Effects, and the corresponding KS Property that the camera must implement for each setting to be visible.
+If none of the settings are available on the camera, the Camera Effects or Windows Studio Effects section isn't visible.

 Camera effect KS property